 - Advertise in your local paper or on that paper’s website to expose lots of readers to your message.
 (Be sure to ask for reduced advertising rates!)

-- Find out whether your local newspaper considers your budget challenges and possible cutback in library services a news story.
-Contact the appropriate reporter directly.
+- Find out whether your local newspaper considers your budget challenges and the possible cutback in library services a news story.

 - Contact your local radio and/or television stations and see if they are interested in a feature story or interview.